 Explore is a magazine for active outdoor enthusiasts.

 They cover a wide range of topics-hiking, mountain biking, climbing, canoeing, kayaking, winter sports and more.
 Their content is mostly Canadian.

 Providence publishes widely on matters intersecting Christian faith and theology with national security and foreign policy, international relations, political theory, defense, war, terrorism, global economy, energy, etc.

 Providence’s own definition: “We prefer to publish 500-1,000 words but are willing to publish longer pieces so long as they are highly readable.
 Print journal: Book Reviews: 800-1,200; Essays: 1,500-3,000; Lead features: 3,250-4,000.
 Website pays $100 per post.
 For print journal we pay $250 for book reviews and $500-$1,000 for essays and features”.

 Green Prints wants the best, personal garden writing they can get.

-Expressive, thoughtful, humorous, angry, contrite, flippant, searching, witty, observant, sad, or inviting.
+Expressive, thoughtful, humorous, angry, contrite, flippant, searching, witty, observant, sad or inviting.
 They focus on the human aspect, not how-to side of gardening.
-In other words, they focus on the people, as well as the plants.
+They focus on the people, as well as the plants.